When it comes time for serious editing, the two most popular choices are the Grammarly or Prowritingaid desktop editor.

 But because I write and edit a lot, I like to have the best of both worlds.

-For me, Grammarly is a little better for online writing.
+For me, Grammarly is better for online writing.
 With the browser extension and a premium subscription, you have all bases covered.

 It works with any paid or free blogging platform editor, and for texts up to 2,000 words or so, it’s fast, efficient, and quite accurate.